-However, such notice and opportunity to correct is not required in connection with disclosures or threats to disclose an activity, policy or practice of the employer or agent that the employee, in good faith, reasonably believes constitutes improper quality of patient care or improper quality of workplace safety where it presents an imminent threat to public health or safety or to the health of a specific patient or specific health care employee and the employee reasonably believes in good faith that reporting to a supervisor would not result in corrective action.
+Under both laws, an employee is protected only if he/she first brings the matter to the attention of a supervisor and gives the employer a reasonable opportunity to correct the activity, policy or practice.
+However, prior disclosure to a supervisor is not required if the matter involves a disclosure or threat to disclose an activity, policy or practice of the employer or agent that the employee, in good faith, reasonably believes constitutes improper quality of patient care or improper quality of workplace safety that presents an imminent threat to public health or safety or to the health of a specific patient or a specific employee, and the employee reasonably believes, in good faith, that reporting to a supervisor would not result in corrective action.